mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-wandering.rst

 Adaptation of the depthimage_to_laserscan Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This node converts the depth image of the |realsense| camera into a 2D laser
+This node converts the depth image of the Intel® RealSense™ camera into a 2D laser
 scan.
 The node expects that it can subscribe to the topics ``depth`` and
 ``depth_camera_info``.
 This requirement is fulfilled by remapping the following topics, which are